 Garden Learning Center

 Our Garden Learning Center is located on the grounds of the Purdue Extension Office and is open to the public at no charge 7 days a week.
-The gardens include; butterfly, daylily, ornamental, wildflower and a demonstration vegetable garden.
-All produce from the vegetable garden are donated to a local soup kitchen.
+The gardens include; butterfly, pollinator, daylily, ornamental, wildflower and a demonstration vegetable garden.
+All produce from the vegetable garden is donated to a local soup kitchen.

 Indiana State Fair

 The Hancock County Master Gardeners assist with staffing the Purdue Extension Master Gardener booth at the Indiana State Fair and the Spring Flower and Patio show.
 The purpose of the booth is to assist visitors in gaining gardening knowledge and answering gardening related questions.
-Stop by and visit with us while you are at the fair.
+Stop by and visit with us while you are at the Fair.

 4-H County Fair